satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Introduction

-This guide prepares for <span style="color:blue">EA SRE 3</span> interviews, covering <span style="color:blue">AWS architecture</span>, multi-cloud, reliability, scalability, observability, and cost optimization.
+This guide prepares for **EA SRE 3** interviews, covering **AWS architecture**, multi-cloud, reliability, scalability, observability, and cost optimization.
 It includes 50+ scenario-based questions with detailed answers and examples.

-<span style="color:blue">SREs</span> at this level design and maintain highly reliable, scalable, cost-effective systems, demonstrating expertise in cloud tech, automation, monitoring, and incident response.
+**SREs** at this level design and maintain *highly reliable*, *scalable*, *cost-effective* systems, demonstrating expertise in cloud tech, automation, monitoring, and incident response.

 ## AWS Architecture

 ### 1. How would you design a highly available web application on AWS?

 **Answer:**
-- Use multi-AZ architecture with <span style="color:blue">Auto Scaling groups</span>, <span style="color:blue">Elastic Load Balancers (ELB)</span>, and <span style="color:blue">Amazon RDS</span> with Multi-AZ deployment.
+- Use multi-AZ architecture with **Auto Scaling groups**, **Elastic Load Balancers (ELB)**, and **Amazon RDS** with Multi-AZ deployment.
-- Deploy <span style="color:blue">EC2 instances</span> in at least two <span style="color:blue">Availability Zones</span> behind an <span style="color:blue">Application Load Balancer (ALB)</span> to distribute traffic.
+- Deploy **EC2 instances** in at least two **Availability Zones** behind an **Application Load Balancer (ALB)** to distribute traffic.
-- Use <span style="color:blue">Auto Scaling</span> to adjust instance count based on CPU utilization or request count.
+- Use **Auto Scaling** to adjust instance count based on CPU utilization or request count.
-- For the database, configure <span style="color:blue">Amazon RDS</span> with Multi-AZ for automatic failover.
+- For the database, configure **Amazon RDS** with Multi-AZ for automatic failover.
-- Implement <span style="color:blue">Route 53</span> for DNS with health checks to route traffic away from unhealthy instances.
+- Implement **Route 53** for DNS with health checks to route traffic away from unhealthy instances.
-- This ensures 99.9% uptime by eliminating single points of failure.
+- This ensures <u>99.9% uptime</u> by eliminating single points of failure.

-**Example:** In a gaming application, if one AZ fails due to a power outage, the ALB automatically routes traffic to healthy instances in other AZs, and RDS fails over seamlessly, minimizing downtime.
+*Example:* In a gaming application, if one AZ fails due to a power outage, the ALB automatically routes traffic to healthy instances in other AZs, and RDS fails over seamlessly, minimizing downtime.

 **Diagram:**